 (a) Farmstead land is an integral part of land in agricultural use, agricultural reserve or forest reserve.
-In considering whether land is in agricultural use, agricultural reserve or forest reserve, a county shall include any portion of that land that is farmstead land.
+In considering whether land is in agricultural use, agricultural reserve or forest reserve, a county shall include any portion of that land that is farmstead land regardless of whether the farmstead land is entitled to preferential assessment under the act or this chapter.